|Suitable for||Professional tax advisers to internationally mobile employees and their employers|

 Many UK individuals choose to live and work overseas for a period of months or years.
 The decision to do so invariably has important tax compliance and planning implications.
 In this detailed, technical volume, the author, herself a British expat, guides the professional adviser through all the relevant tax issues, including residence and domicile, double tax treaties, special CGT and other reporting requirements, foreign tax considerations, etc.

-- all figures and examples reviewed and updated as necessary
+- All examples reviewed and updated as appropriate.

 - Income tax and the expat